 HSE innovation will lead to varying degrees of change.
 These innovations should be evaluated based on the continuum of adjustments, modifications, or transformations of science, health, and/or healthcare delivery resources, processes, or systems rather than the binary success/failure distinction.

-HSE innovation must aspire to translate findings into real outcomes.
-This means transferring an educational intervention that improves knowledge, skills, and other attributes into an applied setting that can advance patient care or science practices and ultimately improve health or science outcomes.
+HSE innovations should aspire to translate findings into health and science outcomes.
+They should aim to improve knowledge, skills, and other attributes that will advance healthcare or science practices and improve health or science outcomes.